Teaching About Money, Spending, and Inflation Using a Classroom Inflation Auction

 - Why do employees work to receive U.S. dollars?
-(Answers will vary but will likely include that people work for money so that they can buy goods and services.)
+(Answers will vary but will likely include that people work for money so that they can spend it to buy the goods and services they want.)

 - Why do businesses accept U.S. dollars in exchange for other goods or services?
 (Businesses accept U.S. dollars so that they can pay employees and buy other goods and services.)

-- Explain that money facilitates economic activity, but too much or too little money can cause problems.
+- Explain that money facilitates spending, but too much or too little spending can cause problems.
 Discuss the following:

 - How would your spending likely change if you had more money?
 (They would likely spend more money.)